paulvha/apollo3/Qwicc_filemanager/README.md

  * Changes applied to make this also work when connected to an ATmega

 ### Version 1.0 / March 2022
- * initial version for Qwicc OpenLog
+ * initial version for Qwiic OpenLog

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)